solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 testing tools empowers organizations to deploy more frequently, more quickly, and with fewer failures.

+For an example of using Azure DevOps with PostgreSQL, reference [Azure Pipelines task for Azure Database for PostgreSQL Flexible Server].

 ### Infrastructure as Code (IaC)

 Infrastructure as Code is a declarative approach to infrastructure